The power of startup equity is almost a myth in and of itself, with swirling stories of unicorns and overnight millionaires.

 Dilution is a normal part of growing your business and not something to be feared so much as something to be prepared for.

 Now, to be fair, you can prevent dilution to a certain extent… By understanding the factors that cause the most dilution, you can forecast equity dilution before it happens and make smarter choices when negotiating term sheets and investments.
-You can learn more about preventing dilution here.

 A few actions you can take right now to prepare for dilution include: